Heart Sutra: Reliance on the prajnaparamita

-The bodhisattva, as the archetypal Mahayana Buddhist, relies on the perfection of wisdom, defined in the Mahaprajnaparamita Sutra to be the wisdom that perceives reality directly without conceptual attachment thereby achieving nirvana.
+The bodhisattva, as the archetypal Mahayana Buddhist, relies on the perfection of wisdom, defined in the Mahaprajnaparamita Sūtra to be the wisdom that perceives reality directly without conceptual attachment thereby achieving nirvana.
 All Buddhas of the three ages (past, present and future) rely on the Perfection of Wisdom to reach unexcelled complete Enlightenment.

 Unsurpassed knowledge

-The final lines of the Heart Sutra can be read in two different ways, depending on the interpretation of the character 咒, zhòu, meaning either mantra (danini), or "a superlative kind of practical knowledge or incantation (vidyā).
+The final lines of the Heart Sūtra can be read in two different ways, depending on the interpretation of the character 咒, zhòu, meaning either mantra (dharani), or "a superlative kind of practical knowledge or incantation (vidyā).
 According to Attwood, vidyā may be misunderstood, and the concluding mantra may have been a later addition.

 Therefore, the Perfection of Wisdom is the all powerful mantra/knowledge, the great enlightening mantra/knowledge, the unexcelled mantra/knowledge, the unequalled mantra/knowledge, able to dispel all suffering.
 This is true and not false.

 Conclusion

-The shorter sutra concludes with the following mantra:
+The shorter sūtra concludes with the following mantra: